epicentre-msf/covid19/inst/app/www/about.md

 The goal of this dashboard is to provide an epidemiological overview of the COVID-19 pandemic, incorporating data from multiple sources.

 It is being actively developed by the data science team at [Epicentre MSF](https://epicentre.msf.org/en).
-For any inquiries, contact [Paul Campbell](https://twitter.com/paulcampbell91).

 The tool is built using the R programming language and the shiny web framework.
 Packages used include the tidyverse, leaflet and highcharter.